The CDC advises these preventative actions:

 *Recommendations made by the CDC

-MedSavvy is a unique and innovative employee benefit that helps employers and employees save on medication costs, while improving health and therefore productivity.
-MedSavvy provides employees with online access to medication costs, quality, and side effects in side-by-side comparisons.
-Additionally, our team of pharmacists provide online consultations and grade medications using a rigorous evidence-based system.
+MedSavvy is a unique and innovative health benefit that helps Medicare Members save on medication costs, while improving health and therefore productivity.
+MedSavvy provides members with online access to medication costs, quality, and side effects in side-by-side comparisons.
+Additionally, our team of pharmacists* provide online consultations and grade medications using a rigorous evidence-based system.
 MedSavvy integrates with your existing pharmacy benefit plan as well, and the costs are customized to your health plan and location!

 MedSavvy® grades how well drugs work.